Romanian Democratic Convention: 1991–1992: Foundation

-CDR was founded in 1991, one year before the 1992 elections, mainly by the PNŢCD and the National Liberal Party (PNL).
+CDR was founded in 1991, one year before the 1992 elections, mainly by the PNȚCD and the National Liberal Party (PNL).
 In addition, aside from the aforementioned political forces, several other noteworthy civic and cultural organisations, foundations, and other minor political parties were involved in the foundational process.

 Initially, the planned name of the CDR was "The National Convention for Democracy Implementation" (Convenţia Națională pentru Implementarea Democrației).
 Subsequently, the main purpose of the CDR was to amount an effective opposition against the then all-dominating National Salvation Front (FSN), a huge parliamentary bloc made up mostly of former second and third rank members of the Romanian Communist Party (PCR), which assumed leadership of the country shortly after the 1989 Revolution.
 According to a later interview by Emil Constantinescu, the former President of Romania claimed that the FSN was actually made of former first rank members of the PCR.